victoriyaforsythe/PyIRTAM/docs/installation.rst

 PyIRTAM uses the Python modules included in the list below.
 This module officially supports Python 3.9+.

-1. fortranformat
+1. numpy
-2. matplotlib
+2. PyIRI
-3. numpy
+3. requests

 Installation Options